james-priest/100-days-of-code-log-r2/README.md

 Once cloned, I got to work updating the code.
 More in my next post...

 BTW, most folks recommend you create a feature branch to work on and then push that branch to GitHub before making the Pull Request.
-This keeps everything nice & tidy for the project owner who can then decide which feature branches to merge into their app.
+This keeps everything nice & tidy for the project owner who can then decide which feature branches to merge into their repo.

-Here's a link to and great post that discusses using the [Fork & Branch GitHub Workflow](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).
+Here's a link to and great post that discusses [Using Fork & Branch GitHub Workflow](https://blog.scottlowe.org/2015/01/27/using-fork-branch-git-workflow/).

 **Link to Work:**
 - My fork of [css-properties-values](https://github.com/james-priest/css-properties-values) on GitHub